PoomSmart/EmojiFonts/README.md

 Theming scripts for all emojis vendors produce the font in TTC format.
 When used with EmojiFontManager tweak, it will still work across the board from iOS 6 to the latest.

+## Blobmoji Emoji

+1. Clone [blobmoji](https://github.com/C1710/blobmoji) and place its folder alongside this project.
+2. Execute `blobmoji.sh` to create themed font, output at `blobmoji/blobmoji.ttc`.

+## Facebook Emoji

+1. Shallow clone [emoji-data](https://github.com/iamcal/emoji-data) and place its folder alongside this project.
+3. Execute `facebook.sh` to create them themed font, output at `facebook/facebook.ttc`.

-## Twitter Twemoji
+## FluentUI Emoji

-1. Clone [twemoji](https://github.com/twitter/twemoji) and place its folder alongside this project.
+1. Clone [fluentui-emoji](https://github.com/microsoft/fluentui-emoji) and place its folder alongside this project.
-2. Execute `twemoji.sh` to create the themed font, output at `twemoji/twemoji.ttc`.
+2. Execute `fluentui.sh STYLE` (where `STYLE` is one of this list: `Color, Flat, High Contrast`) to create themed font, output at `fluentui/fluentui-STYLE.ttc`.

 ## Google Noto Emoji

 1. Clone [noto-emoji](https://github.com/googlefonts/noto-emoji) and place its folder alongside this project.
 2. Execute `noto-emoji.sh` to create the themed font, output at `noto-emoji/noto-emoji.ttc`.

-## Facebook Emoji

-1. Shallow clone [emoji-data](https://github.com/iamcal/emoji-data) and place its folder alongside this project.
-3. Execute `facebook.sh` to create them themed font, output at `facebook/facebook.ttc`.

 ## JoyPixels Emoji

 1. Download JoyPixels 7.0 Free assets from JoyPixels [Download page](https://joypixels.com/download) and place the folder alongside this project.
 2. Execute `joypixels.sh` to create themed font, output at `joypixels/joypixels.ttc`.

-## FluentUI Emoji

-1. Clone [fluentui-emoji](https://github.com/microsoft/fluentui-emoji) and place its folder alongside this project.
-2. Execute `fluentui.sh STYLE` (where `STYLE` is one of this list: `Color, Flat, High Contrast`) to create themed font, output at `fluentui/fluentui-STYLE.ttc`.

-## Blobmoji Emoji

-1. Clone [blobmoji](https://github.com/C1710/blobmoji) and place its folder alongside this project.
-2. Execute `blobmoji.sh` to create themed font, output at `blobmoji/blobmoji.ttc`.

 ## OpenMoji Emoji